The Long Island Seed Project

 An amazing blend of many kinds of sweet peppers; bells, fryers, salad kinds.
 We have dozens of different kinds in our seed bank.
 Diversity without the heat.
 A packet of the Hot Pepper Blend along with this one will give you about 50 different kinds of peppers!
 (30 seeds)

 These are yellow or light green, ripening to red.
 All mild to sweet.
-Productive and vigorous peppers that originally come from Eastern Europe and are good for early yields of pickling, frying or salad.
+Productive and vigorous peppers that originally came from Gypsy F1 crosses and are good for early yields of pickling, frying or salad.
 We have selected a small bell form.
-Some variability.
-Compares favorably with "Gypsy".
-(10 seeds)
+Compares favorably with "Gypsy" if you don't mind some variability.
+(30 seeds)

 CV-Mild Pepper- NuMex Sweet